Home State Laws Page 10

 Due to the fact that individual state laws are constantly subject to change, individuals are encouraged to consult an attorney prior to engaging in any activity, action, or event in which the expressed legality may come into question.
 Furthermore, individuals interested in attaining information with regard to individual state legislature are also encouraged to perform independent research in order to substantiate the relevancy and current state(s) of specific legislation.

-Indiana Abortion Laws
+Washington Abortion Laws

-Indiana Marijuana Laws
+Washington Marijuana Laws

-Indiana DWI and DUI Laws
+Washington DWI and DUI Laws

-Driving while intoxicated (DWI) and driving while under the influence (DUI) charges exist in the event that an individual ingests illegal drugs, alcohol, or controlled-substances, which may impair their respective ability to safely operate a motor vehicle; the following DUI and DWI laws exist within the state of Indiana:
+Driving while intoxicated (DWI) and driving while under the influence (DUI) charges exist in the event that an individual ingests illegal drugs, alcohol, or controlled-substances, which may impair their respective ability to safely operate a motor vehicle; the following DUI and DWI laws exist within the state of Washington:

-• Zero tolerance laws exist in the event that an individual below the legal age permissible to consume alcohol is suspected to be unlawfully operating a motor vehicle; within the state of Indiana, the Zero Tolerance Blood Alcohol Content Level (BAC) cannot exceed .02%
+• Zero tolerance laws exist in the event that an individual below the legal age permissible to consume alcohol is suspected to be unlawfully operating a motor vehicle; within the state of Washington, the Zero Tolerance Blood Alcohol Content Level (BAC) cannot exceed .02%

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Indiana, law enforcement agents are permitted to act in accordance with implied consent laws
+• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Washington, law enforcement agents are permitted to act in accordance with implied consent laws

 • Upon a DUI or DWI conviction, and individuals is subject to undergo the loss of driving privileges for a period of no less than 90 days’ time; penalties can range upwards of 1 year in addition to the installation of an ignition interlock device

-Indiana Gun Laws
+Washington Gun Laws

-Indiana Adoption Laws
+Washington Adoption Laws

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption

-Indiana Employment and Labor Laws
+Washington Employment and Labor Laws

-• Within the state of Indiana, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment
+• Within the state of Washington, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment

-Indiana Divorce Laws
+Washington Divorce Laws

 • ‘No Fault’ divorce does exist on the grounds of irreconcilable differences

-Indiana Death Penalty Laws
+Washington Death Penalty Laws

 • In the event of mental instability authorized by a court or pregnancy, capital punishment is disallowed